-- Incentivizing land use or permitting for projects which provide both green building and affordable housing. - Identifying possible demonstration sites in Bellevue for green affordable housing. - Developing incentives or standards for green building that exceed the Evergreen green building standard for affordable housing for any affordable housing developed on city-owned property. - Encouraging building electrification for new affordable housing developments.
+- Land use or permitting incentives for projects which provide both green building and affordable housing. - Identifying possible demonstration sites in Bellevue for green affordable housing. - Incentives or standards for green building that exceeds the Evergreen green building standard for affordable housing, for any affordable housing developed on cityowned property. - Encouraging building electrification for new affordable housing developments.